Enter your email address below and subscribe to our newsletter

 Instructions

-Clean and rinse all the ingredients.
+First, clean and rinse all the ingredients.
 Roughly chop the garlic cloves, slice the onions, mushrooms, and bell peppers, and thinly cut the knuckle steak.
-This will ensure that the steak is soft when cooked in the stew.
+This will help ensure that the steak becomes tender while cooking in the stew.

 Kimchi Jjigae instructions - Sauté the aromatics and steak